The Best Sourdough Kamut Flour Pancakes {w Starter/Discard}

 Instructions

-1. Heat a skillet or griddle on medium heat while you mix the batter.
+1. Heat a cast-iron skillet or griddle on medium heat while you mix the batter.

-5. Serve warm with fresh butter, maple syrup, and whatever toppings you like.
+7. Serve kamut pancakes warm with fresh butter, maple syrup, and whatever toppings you like.
 My favorite way to enjoy these pancakes is with whipped cream and fresh berries on top!

 Yield: 8 Serving Size: 1